 Mediation is sometimes called “assisted negotiation” because there is a third party helping the parties resolve the issue.
 Mediation is a negotiation of a dispute with the adversaries using a third party, the mediator, to aid in the process.
 The mediator is a neutral party who has techniques that will help settle the dispute.
 The mediator is impartial and is not in favor for either party.

 Classes throughout Florida at convenient locations.
-Five day classes will consist of weekdays and Saturdays where possible to minimize loss of work time and weekend leisure time.
+Five day classes will consist of weekdays and Saturdays where possible to minimize loss of work time and weekend leisure time. *Eff.
+April 2020, classes are being conducted virtually via Zoom due to COVID-19 until further notice.

 Our courses concentrate on providing our students with a full understanding of mediation in theory and in practice, and teach issues such as diversity and ethics that are vital to conflict resolution.